EXCLUSIVE: Iran defaults on rice payments to India - traders

 The United States slapped fresh sanctions on Tehran from the start of this year, targeting financial institutions that deal with the central bank, hoping to stem oil revenues and persuade Iran to abandon a suspected nuclear weapons programme.

-U.S. President Barack Obama tightened those sanctions on Sunday, again targeting Iran's central bank and giving U.S. banks new powers to freeze assets linked to Tehran.

-The European Union has agreed to ban Iranian oil imports, a measure expected to take full effect within six months.
+The European Union followed with a ban on Iranian oil this week that is expected to take full effect within six months.

-The rice defaults could be the latest sign that those sanctions are biting as Iranian importers find it increasingly difficult to settle payments.
+The rice defaults could be the latest sign that those sanctions are biting, hampering staple food supplies to Tehran as Iranian importers find it increasingly difficult to settle payments.

-Ukraine's maize exports to Iran dropped 40 percent in January due to payment problems, Ukrainian consultancy ProAgro said last week.

-Ukrainian and European traders said they were no longer booking Ukraine grains shipments to Iran because of the payments difficulties, although talks were underway to save the market, the country's farm minister said.
+Grain ships are docked outside Iranian ports, traders are not booking fresh cargoes and exports of staples to Iran such as maize are falling due to problems collecting payment from buyers.

 The rice default is the latest snag in India-Iran trade, which is heavily skewed towards Tehran.